nTh0rn/nth0rn.github.io/content/articles/fast-random-pathfinder.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As the map gets larger, the odds of any particular randomly selected cell having sightline to the last node at the end of the path become increasingly slim.
 This is also worsened depending on the layout of the walls.
 This is by and large the biggest downside of this pathfinder, and of all random pathfinders.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The visualizations shown thus far demonstrate Fast Random Pathfinder in a maze where there is only 1 path to the exit (recursive maze generation with a depth of 2).
 This, in some ways, is actually optimal in regard to ensuring that the path that is found is (almost) the perfect and shortest path.
-Whether or not this is actually the most effecient path is covered in [3.2](#3.2-impossible-optimizations).
+Whether or not this is actually the most efficient path is covered in [3.2](#3.2-impossible-optimizations).

 ## 3.2 Impossible Optimizations